home-assistant/home-assistant.io/source/_integrations/panasonic_viera.markdown

 ### Remote

 When the integration is configured, two entities will be created: a `media_player` and a `remote`.
-The remote allows you to send key commands to your TV with the `remote.send_command` service.
+The remote allows you to send key commands to your TV with the `remote.send_command` action.

 Some of the known valid key values are: